Henrique-Miranda/IMP006A-ZJ-58/README.md

 # IMP006A Zj-58
 IMP006A Zj-58 POS Bluetooth Printer Linux Driver

-If you only whant use this printer with usb cable just install driver using: sudo chmod +x install58 And next: sudo ./install58
+If you only want use this printer with usb cable just install driver using: sudo chmod +x install58 And next: sudo ./install58

 This is how to configure IMP006A or Zj-58 Bluetooth printer on linux by Bluetooth connection.